m-aouzal/HederaSmartContract/README.md

 - **Hedera SDK**: Used for interacting with the Hedera network and performing token operations.
 - **Hedera Token Service (HTS)**: Used within the smart contract to manage token transfers and staking functionalities.
+- **Angular**: Used for building the front-end of the application.
+- **Firebase**: Used for real-time database and authentication.

 ### Login Credentials

-To access the Admin Dashboard, use the following credentials:
+To try out our application, use the following credentials:

 - **Admin**
   - Email: `admin@hedera.com`